Wheelchair or Limited Mobility

 If you need to communicate with the Station Agent while inside the elevator, use the emergency telephone.
 If the Station Agent does not answer within 90 seconds, your call will be directed to BART Central Dispatch.
 If the emergency telephone is picked up for at least two minutes but there is no voice communication, BART will treat this as a call for assistance.
 This ensures that help is available to elevator passengers even if they are unable to speak.

-There are currently 14 BART stations that have elevators outside of the paid area.
+There are some BART stations that have elevators outside of the paid area.
 When using one of these stations, you will have to enter the paid area through a nearby accessible faregate.
 After processing your fare instrument, you may exit through the adjacent swinggate and proceed to the elevator to the platform.
 Upon exiting, you may enter the paid area through the swinggate and then process your ticket upon exiting through the accessible faregate.
 Station agents are also available to assist you upon request.